ggilromera/ecuador-paleoresilience/README.md

 ### Repository structure
 1. **R scripts**: code for running all the statistical analyses in a logical order
-2. **Data**: raw datasets (core diatom counts and training set, lake environmental data, and geochemical proxies) and secondary matrices resulting from primary statistical analyses in <i>R scripts</i>
+2. **Data**: raw datasets (diatom sediment and training set absolute abundances, lake environmental data, and geochemical proxies) and secondary matrices resulting from primary statistical analyses in <i>R scripts</i>
 3. **Figures**: plots resulting from analyses in <i>R scripts</i>